April 3, 2012

 ii) Goddess Manokamana.

 Now, had ever Lakhan Thapa Magar ‘set himself up as king’ actually as claimed by Pudma Jung Bahadur Rana?
 No supporting documentation to this claim is available to this date.
 It is also understandable that Thapa Magars of Gorkha had very close relationships with Shah Kings in Gorkha Durbar.
-They should never have thought of overthrowing Shah Kings and ‘set themselves up’ as kings To me, Pudma Jung Bahadur Rana appears to be blowing up the motive of Lakhan Thapa’s Gorkha Rebellion.
+They should never have thought of overthrowing Shah Kings and ‘set themselves up’ as kings To me, Pudma Jung Bahadur Rana appears to be exaggerating the motive of Lakhan Thapa’s Gorkha Rebellion.
 His description doesn’t fit into the cultural milieu of then Nepal.

 The Martyr Lakhan Thapa had wanted to transform the society through Josmani Sect, a religious movement which didn’t have any difficult set of rules as in Hinduism, Jainism and Buddhism also.
 And, a religious leader of ‘graceful manners and persuasive tone’[8] could have organized people and politically challenged Jung Bahadur Rana, as the people were suffering from the tyranny of the ruler.